In John Medina’s great book “Brain Rules” he discusses the two basic chronological types we fall into. Are you a “lark” or an “owl”?

-Owls by contrast have to fight to get going in the morning, consume vats of coffee to stimulate their brains into action but start to light up later in the afternoon.
+Owls, by contrast, have to fight to get going in the morning, consume vats of coffee to stimulate their brains into action but start to light up later in the afternoon.

 Knowing when your optimum thinking time is one thing.
-How to slot that into your daily workplace can be a different matter altogether.
+How to slot that into your daily work can be a different matter altogether.
 Shift workers have an even greater challenge of having to continually work against their natural body clock and it comes with a cognitive and health cost.

 Disrupting our natural body clocks has been shown to enhance ageing, impair our immune system and increase our risk of obesity and diabetes.
 It has even been linked to an increased risk of neuro-degeneration, loss of motor function and premature death.